 A natural question is whether such optimal homomorphisms can be realized geometrically, i.e., as maps induced by 1-Lipschitz or \(\epsilon\)-quasi 1-Lipschitz functions between the underlying metric spaces.
 The following example shows that this is not always possible, i.e., the persistent cost of any 1-Lipschitz induced map may be larger than the algebraically optimal value.

 \textbf{Example.}

 Consider the finite sets presented in Figure \ref{fig 2sets} and notice that they have the same diagram in persistent homology of arbitrary dimension.
-In fact, the dust phase has the same 13 bars that collapse into only one at scale $\epsilon=1$ and lives on.
+In fact, the \textit{dust phase} has the same 13 bars in $H_0$ that collapse into only one at scale $\epsilon=1$.
 On the $H_1$ level: four different classes are born at $\epsilon=1$ and die by $\epsilon=\sqrt{2}$.
-Higher dimensional homology is completely trivial.
+Higher dimensional homology is trivial.

-However, as an exercise on non-expanding functions, one can see that it is impossible to produce such a map with trivial or at least small persistent cost in dimensions $d=0$, nor in dimension $d=1$.
+However, as an exercise on non-expanding functions, one can see that it is impossible to produce such a map with trivial or at even small persistent cost in dimensions $d=0$, nor in dimension $d=1$.
 In fact, any $1$-Lipschitz function defined in either direction between Set 1 and Set 2 will necessarily leave one of the \enquote{corner} points unmatched and hence introduce a defect in both $H_0$ and $H_1$ with positive persistence lifespan.

 Likewise, we cannot define an $\epsilon$-quasi $1$-Lipschitz map, with arbitrarily small $\epsilon>0$.